fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Classifier: Default predictions
 ********************************
-The classifier we will be using throughout this example is a `RandomForestClassifier <https:// scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html>`_.
+The classifier we will be using throughout this example is a :class:`sklearn.ensemble.RandomForestClassifier`.
 We first investigate the output when we call predict on this estimator, without using :class:`Thresholder`.
-This means all groups are thresholded at 0.5 (this is the default threshold used by most classification algorithms).
+This means all groups are thresholded at 0.5 (this is the default threshold used in most implementations of classification algorithms in scikit-learn).

-Considering the nature of the problem at hand, important aspects of our model to investigate are:
+Considering the nature of the problem at hand, important aspects of our model to investigate are: the selection rate (due to capacity constraints not all patients can be selected), and the false negative rate (we don't want people that need extra care not receiving it).

-- How many patients are recommended for care (selection rate = what % of predictions are positive)
-- Reducing false negative rate (we don't want people that need extra care not receiving it)

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE